Daniel-Ozeas/Data-warehouse-project/README.md

  * dwh.cfg - parameters to create the cluster
  * aws_configuration.ipynb - cluster, s3, IAM configurations

-  The file create_table.py above need to be run first to drop all exiting tables and create another new ones.
+  The file create_table.py above needs to be run first to drop all existing tables and create other new ones.
 Done this, the etl.py can be executed.